 WHERE TO STAY IN BALI

-The majority of tourists choose to stay in the south-central location of Canggu, so I have narrowed it down to a few of the best places to stay in Canggu to suit the needs of budget backpackers, luxury travelers and everyone in between.
+The majority of tourists visiting Bali choose to stay in the south-central location of Canggu.
+I have narrowed it down to a few of the best places to stay in Canggu to suit the needs of budget backpackers, luxury travelers, and everyone in between.

 See the list of Canggu accommodations below that I personally recommend:

 Villa Vanilla is a modern 3-bedroom villa that sleeps up to six people.
 Just 500m from Berawa Beach in Canggu, this accommodation features a swimming pool, equipped kitchen, and a spa center.
 The rooms are large with air conditioning, free wifi, and private ensuites.
 Free bicycles are also available for all guests.
 Perfect place to stay for families or a group of friends.

 Mid Range: Surf Motel Canggu